roopeshvs/old.roopeshvs.github.io/content/posts/sherlock.md

   }
 ```

-However this proved to be not working consistently when [a user raised a GitHub issue](https://github.com/sherlock-project/sherlock/issues/725) saying his username was on facebook but Sherlock could not find his username.
-I remembered Sherlock being able to find my username on Facebook when I used the tool.
+However this proved to be not working consistently when [a user raised a GitHub issue](https://github.com/sherlock-project/sherlock/issues/725) saying Sherlock could not find his username on Facebook.
+I vivdly remembered Sherlock being able to find my username on Facebook.

 Probing into this mystery, I discovered there was a privacy setting on Facebook that disallowed search engines outside of Facebook to link to one's profile.